Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Vacancies in both layers

 \subsection{A$_1$A$_2$-Va and A$_1$B$_2$-Va cases}

 The double-type vacancies: A$_1$A$_2$-Va (vacancies randomly distributed on A$_1$ and A$_2$ sublattices) and A$_1$B$_2$-Va (vacancies randomly distributed on A$_1$ and B$_2$ sublattices) are characterized by the absence of coupling between midgap states and thus all midgap states remain at energy $E_D=0$.
-Indeed, in the case of A$_1$A$_2$-Va, $N$ vacancies on atoms A$_1$ (A$_2$) sublattice produce a set of $N$ orthogonal midgap states at Dirac energy $E_D=0$ that are located on the orbitals B$_1$ (B$_2$) of the same layer \cite{Missaoui18}.
+Indeed, in the case of A$_1$A$_2$-Va, $N$ vacancies on atoms A$_1$ (A$_2$) sublattice produce a set of $N$ uncoupled midgap states at Dirac energy $E_D=0$ that are located on the orbitals B$_1$ (B$_2$) of the same layer \cite{Missaoui18}.
 As B$_1$ orbitals and B$_2$ orbitals are not directly coupled by the Hamiltonian, midgap states located on B$_1$ and B$_2$ sublattices are not coupled together.
 In the case A$_1$B$_2$-Va, vacancies are vacant atoms of the same sublattice $\alpha$ of the BLG lattice.
-Corresponding midgap states are thus orthogonal states at $E_D$, located on the $\beta$ sublattice with a greater weight on the B$_1$ atoms.
-For clarity those isolated states at $E_{D}=0$ are not shown in the DOSs drawn Figs. \ref{Fig_A1A2} and \ref{Fig_A1B2} (see Supplemental Material \cite{SupMat} Sec. \ref{Sec_SupMat_gaussian}).
+Corresponding midgap states are thus uncoupled states at $E_D$, located on the $\beta$ sublattice with a greater weight on the B$_1$ atoms.
+For clarity these isolated states at $E_{D}=0$ are not shown in the DOSs drawn Figs.\,\ref{Fig_A1A2} and \ref{Fig_A1B2} (see Supplemental Material \cite{SupMat} Sec.\,\ref{Sec_SupMat_gaussian}).

-In A$_1$A$_2$-Va case, A$_1$ vacancies and A$_2$ vacancies act on both layers symmetrically and independently because midgap states of a layer is not coupled with midgap states of the other layer.
-Thus the results is simply the sum of two independent MLG.
+In the A$_1$A$_2$-Va case, A$_1$ vacancies and A$_2$ vacancies act on both layers symmetrically and independently because the midgap states of a layer are not coupled with midgap states of the other layer.
+Thus, the result is simply the sum of two independent MLG.
 In MLG, vacancies in sublattice A (resp.
 B) produce midgap states at $E_D$ that are located in sublattice B (resp.
 A).
-As shown in our previous paper \cite{Missaoui18} by a an analysis of the spectrum of bipartite Hamiltonian, when the concentration $c$ of vacancies increases, a gap increases occurs around the Dirac energy.
-This gap is a consequence of the reduction of the average number of neighboring atoms of the atoms of the sublattice which do not contain vacancies.
-Thus, A$_1$ vacancies (A$_2$ vacancies) create a gap in layer 1 (layer 2) as it is clearly shown on the local DOS of atoms A$_1$ and B$_1$ (Fig. \ref{Fig_A1A2}(b)).
-The total DOS has a gap proportional to the concentration of vacancies $c$ around the dirac energy $E_D$ (Fig. \ref{Fig_A1A2}(a)).
+As shown in our previous paper \cite{Missaoui18} by an analysis of the spectrum of bipartite Hamiltonian, when the concentration $c$ of vacancies increases, a gap increases around the Dirac energy.
+This gap is a consequence of the reduction of the average number of neighboring atoms of sublattice's atoms which do not contain vacancies.
+Thus, A$_1$ vacancies (A$_2$ vacancies) create a gap in layer 1 (layer 2) as it is clearly shown on the local DOS of atoms A$_1$ and B$_1$ (Fig.\,\ref{Fig_A1A2}(b)).
+The total DOS has a gap proportional to the concentration of vacancies $c$ around the Dirac energy $E_D$ (Fig.\,\ref{Fig_A1A2}(a)).